Samantabhadra (Jain monk): Life

 Samantabhadra is said to have lived from 150 CE to 250 CE.
-He was from southern India during the time of Chola dynasty.
+He was from southern India during the time of Cholas.
 He was a poet, logician, eulogist and an accomplished linguist.
 He is credited with spreading Jainism in southern India.

 Samantabhadra, in his early stage of asceticism, was attacked with a disease known as bhasmaka (the condition of insatiable hunger).
 As, digambara monks don't eat more than once in a day, he endured great pain.
 Ultimately, he sought the permission of his preceptor to undertake the vow of Sallekhana.
 The preceptor denied the permission and asked him to leave monasticism and get the disease cured.
-After getting cured he again joined the monastic order and became a great Jain Acharya.
+After getting cured he again joined the monastic order and became a great Jaina ācārya.

 Thought

 Samantabhadra affirmed Kundakunda's theory of the two nayas - vyavahāranaya (‘mundane') and niścayanaya (ultimate, omniscient).
 He argued however that the mundane view is not false, but is only a relative form of knowledge mediated by language and concepts, while the ultimate view is an immediate form of direct knowledge.
-Samantabhadra also developed further the Jain theory of syādvāda.
+Samantabhadra also developed further the Jaina theory of syādvāda.

 Works

-Jain texts authored by Acharya Samantabhadra are:
+Jaina texts authored by Ācārya Samantabhadra include: